pusher/pusher-websocket-unity/README.md

 ## Pusher Channels Unity Client Library

-The purpose of this repo is to be
+The purpose of this repo is to be:
--  A base Unity project which demonstrates how to integrate Pusher Channels with Unity to start
+-  A Base Unity project which demonstrates how to integrate Pusher Channels with Unity
--  A build environment for `.unitypackage` and Asset Store release
+-  A build environment for the `PusherWebsocketUnity` _unitypackage_ and its Asset Store release

+### Usage
+Download the latest `.unitypackage` compatible with you Unity version from the [releases section](/../../releases) or Download it from the Asset Store: [Pusher Channels Realtime Client](https://assetstore.unity.com/).

 ### Unity Versions Support
 TODO: table